-- 1) The engine power curve used by the simulation is corrected to the weather conditions established in the Weather Category.
-(The ProToolsTM ProData table lists Corrected Horsepower-to STP). - 2) Engine speed will never exceed the Redline Limit established in the Engine
+- The engine power curve used by the simulation is corrected to the weather conditions established in the Weather Category.
+(The ProToolsTM ProData table lists Corrected Horsepower values). - 2) Engine speed will never exceed the Redline Limit established in the Engine Category. - 3) Full throttle engine power will be applied to the powertrain throughout the duration of the race.